Gust4voSales/appstore-rss-reviews-app/mobile/README.md

 # App Store RSS Reviews Mobile App

 A React Native mobile application built with Expo that displays App Store RSS Reviews fetched from the backend service.
-The app shows reviews from the last 96 hours (4 days) with filtering capabilities and a modern, responsive UI.
+The app shows reviews with filtering capabilities and a modern, responsive UI.

 ## Tech Stack